 There are many advantages and benefits of planting oak trees.
-Oak trees are majestic and a very stable and sturdy tree.
+Oak trees are majestic and very stable and sturdy trees.
 These trees flourish in America and most temperate climates around the world.
-In 2004, the oak was named America's National Tree, and for many great reasons.
+In 2004, the oak was named America’s National Tree, and for many great reasons.

-These beautiful oak trees produce acorns that are a high-protein food source for a variety of wildlife, from birds like woodpeckers, ducks, and pigeons, to squirrels, deer, and bears.
-Oak trees can produce about one million acorns in their lifetimes for an abundance of nutrition for wildlife, and also provide homes for the birds and other wildlife that depend on trees for shelter.
+These beautiful oak trees produce acorns that are a high-protein food source for various wildlife, from birds like woodpeckers, ducks, and pigeons, to squirrels, deer, and bears.
+Oak trees can produce about one million acorns in their lifetimes for an abundance of nutrition for wildlife and provide homes for the birds and other wildlife that depend on trees for shelter.
 The trees act as protection for wildlife in their local habitats.

-Many different species of oak have leaves that change colors from green to gold, orange, and red, signaling the autumn season.
-They are hearty trees and generally not acceptable to diseases or blight, and they can tolerate drought.
+Many different oak species have leaves that change colors from green to gold, orange, and red, signaling the autumn season.
+They are hardy trees and generally not acceptable to diseases or blight, and they can tolerate drought.

 Traditionally, oak trees live for over 200 years.
 They can live up to 1000 years, and they are an older tree at 700 years of age.
 They do not get ill, and their seeds survive well because they are encased in a hard shell.
 The leaves and acorns are covered in tannic acid, which keeps them resilient and resistant to fungi and potentially harmful insects.